jabowery/HumesGuillotine/LaboratoryOfTheCounties/README.md

 -   Publish a program (self-extracting archive) `LaboratoryOfTheCountiesCompressed`.
--   If run, it produces a file that is identical to `LaboratoryOfTheCountiesUncompressed.csv`.
+-   If run, it produces a file that is identical to the most recent version of `LaboratoryOfTheCountiesUncompressed.csv`.
 -   Programs must be Linux (x86 32bit or 64bit) executables.
 -   Programs must run without input from other sources (files, network,